Monday, September 19, 2022

 station, riding on a longer chine line in contact with the flow.

-- The narrower beam allows for longer foils to be extracted to the the Rule limit, presenting an
+- The narrower beam allows for longer foils to be extracted to the Rule limit, presenting an

 improvement from the previous version.
 Again, the shortening of the waterline length is associated

-with a deeper rocker in the mid section.
+with a deeper rocker in the midsection.

 TYD#21.
 YEAR 2021